vichugolimah/Studies/README.md

 All files presented on Github : [Git](https://github.com/vichugolimah/Studies)

+## Use PBIX file
+- Download the casecsv.csv file
+- Open the File case.pbix locally
+- Go to Transform Data (Home Tab)
+- On the Left bar ( Queries).
+Select **casecsv_f**
+- On the Right Bar ( Query Settings) go to Source--> Right button click -->Edit Settings
+- On File Path just use  the location to the downloaded file.

+  No more Settings are needed and the Visuals should work Properly if not already.
 ## North Star

 The core objective should be to reduce fraud-related chargeback losses while preserving legitimate approved volume.